 6. Cover casserole with foil and bake in oven for 30 minutes.

 Remove cover and bake an additional 30 minutes.
 To crisp, the hash browns, place under broiler for 2-3 minutes until golden brown.
 Be sure to keep an eye on it while broiling to not burn.

 7. Remove from oven and let set for 10 minutes to set.
 Cut into 6 slices.

 8. This casserole can be reheated and it freezes great too!
 It can be easily doubled and made in a 13 x 9-inch baking dish.

 Makes 6 serving (each serving, 1 slice)

-I recently discovered a fantastic bacon.
+I recently discovered fantastic bacon.
 It’s called Applegate Farms Natural Sunday Bacon.
-It’s low in fat and calories, uncured and contains no nitrites!
+It’s low in fat and calories, uncured, and contains no nitrites!
 Many supermarkets carry this brand.
 I bought it at Vons/Safeway and Whole Foods.
 Here’s the link to their website:http://www.applegate.com/products/natural-sunday-bacon

 Before finding this healthier bacon, I had combed the supermarket shelves looking for one of the leanest regular bacon choices and Oscar Meyer Center Cut Bacon is my favorite, compared to most regular bacon.
 It’s much lower in fat and calories, 3 slices contain 70 calories and 4.5 grams of fat.
 Once cooked on paper towels, most of the fat soaks into the paper, not in the bacon, so the fat is further cut down.
 In my Skinny Facts, I subtracted out the fat that’s left on the paper towels!